zenstackhq/zenstack-docs/blog/next-rsc-blog/index.md

 ## Takeaways

-Here are my thoughts about the benefits and challenges from a retrospection on how I built this toy app.
+Here are my thoughts about the benefits and challenges from a retrospection on how I built this toy app (compared to how it was implemented [with the traditional "pages" route](https://github.com/zenstackhq/docs-tutorial-nextjs)).

 #### The Gains

 - RSC allows you to load data more naturally without requiring a separate function like `getServerSideProps`.
 The data-fetching code sits right inside the component.
 - Data fetching at the component level makes the loading logic better colocated where it's used.
+- There's no need to use data fetching libraries like SWR or TanStack Query anymore.
 - Server actions eliminate the need to define mutation APIs.
 Client code calls directly to the server side, and the framework handles all the RPC details.
 - The combination of RSC + Server Actions + ZenStack reduces the boilerplate code to a minimum.